wenhaofree/swift-tca-template/docs/architecture.md

 ## Overview

-The TCA Template follows the **Swift Composable Architecture (TCA)** pattern, which provides a consistent and predictable way to build applications.
+The ShipSaasSwift follows the **Swift Composable Architecture (TCA)** pattern, which provides a consistent and predictable way to build applications.
 The architecture emphasizes:

 - **Unidirectional data flow**
 - **Immutable state management**